🌑️ OSHA Heat Standard29 CFR 1910 / 1926 (Proposed)

 Heat Index Action Levels: Initial and High Heat Triggers

-The proposed rule establishes two action levels based on heat index at the work location:
+The proposed rule would establish two action levels based on heat index at the work location:

 Initial Heat Trigger β€” 80Β°F Heat Index

-When the heat index at or near the work area reaches 80Β°F, the initial heat trigger is activated.
-Employers must provide drinking water at no cost (at least one quart per worker per hour), ensure access to shade or a cool rest area, allow and encourage workers to take rest breaks when they feel the need to protect themselves from heat, and monitor workers for signs of heat illness.
+When the heat index at or near the work area reaches 80Β°F, the initial heat trigger would be activated.
+Employers would have to provide drinking water at no cost (at least one quart per worker per hour), ensure access to shade or a cool rest area, allow and encourage workers to take rest breaks when they feel the need to protect themselves from heat, and monitor workers for signs of heat illness.

-When the heat index reaches 103Β°F, the high heat trigger activates additional requirements.
-Employers must implement mandatory rest schedules (at least 15 minutes of rest per hour), provide access to cool areas (below 80Β°F when feasible), use effective communication systems to maintain contact with lone workers, designate and train a heat safety coordinator, observe workers for signs of heat illness, and limit high-exertion tasks during peak heat hours where feasible.
+When the heat index reaches 90Β°F, the high heat trigger would activate additional requirements.
+Employers would have to provide paid rest breaks, maintain access to cool areas, use effective communication systems to maintain contact with lone workers, observe workers for signs of heat illness, and limit high-exertion tasks during peak heat hours where feasible.

 Heat index is determined using both temperature and relative humidity.
 A temperature of 90Β°F with 70% relative humidity produces a heat index of approximately 105Β°F β€” well above the high heat trigger.
 SafeBrief pulls real-time weather data including calculated heat index for your exact job site location, giving you instant visibility into which action level applies today.